 Answer: While non-venomous, Florida water snakes can still be startled or feel threatened.
 It is best to avoid handling them and give them space.
 If they feel cornered, they may strike or bite in self-defense.

-Answer: Conserving and protecting their habitats, minimizing water pollution, and reducing human disturbances near their nesting and breeding sites are all effective ways to help protect Florida water snakes and their populations.
+Question: How can I help protect Florida water snakes and their habitat?Answer: Conserving and protecting their habitats, minimizing water pollution, and reducing human disturbances near their nesting and breeding sites are all effective ways to help protect Florida water snakes and their populations.

-Note: While these snakes are non-venomous, it's always advisable to observe them from a safe distance and avoid handling them unless necessary.
+граммNote: While these snakes are non-venomous, it's always advisable to observe them from a safe distance and avoid handling them unless necessary.
 All wild animals have the potential to be unpredictable and may react defensively if they feel threatened.

 Tips